Reactants vs. Products: Understanding the Heart of Chemical Reactions

 The Law of Conservation of Mass

 A crucial principle governing chemical reactions is the law of conservation of mass.
 This law states that matter cannot be created or destroyed in a chemical reaction.
 The total mass of the reactants must equal the total mass of the products.
-This is reflected in balanced chemical equations where the number of atoms of each element is the same on both sides of the equation.
+Because of that, this is reflected in balanced chemical equations where the number of atoms of each element is the same on both sides of the equation.
 Any apparent loss or gain in mass is usually due to the release or absorption of gases during the reaction.

 Factors Affecting Reactant and Product Formation